 BFST offers a way of thinking that affects every aspect of leadership in ministry.
 By exploring the relationships and patterns in the ministers’ three families (the minister’s own personal family (nuclear and extended) congregation member families and the congregation as a family) in each of the program’s two three-day sessions, LIM Workshops help participants reduce their own anxiety to confidently lead their congregations.
-Each session follows the themes of Dr. Edwin Friedman’s book, Generation to Generation, with one day devoted to each of the minister’s three interlocking families.
+Sessions focus on each of the minister’s three interlocking “families”: the ministry setting, families in the congregation, and the minister’s own family of origin.

 Workshop participants have included: pastors, rabbis, other congregational staff members, interim pastors, chaplains, lay leaders, denominational workers, pastoral counselors, public school counselors and early childhood educators.
-Over 200 men and women from 14 denominations and 28 states and the District of Columbia have participated.
-Participants have received Continuing Education Units (C.E.U.’s) from both denominational and professional accrediting bodies as well as graduate credit for Doctor of Ministry and other degree programs.
+Over 300 men and women from 14 denominations and 28 states and the District of Columbia have participated.
+Participants have received Continuing Education Units (C.E.U.’s) for both denominational and professional accrediting bodies as well as graduate credit for Doctor of Ministry and other degree programs.

 Experience has shown that family systems thinking cannot be learned from a book or a single seminar.
 Ed Friedman’s oft-repeated statement was: “It takes years of mentoring by someone who has internalized family systems theory and intentional work in your family of origin, for this way of thinking to become your own.”

 We hope you will join us for this exciting learning opportunity!
 Explore the links below for more information on the Leadership in Ministry Workshops.